aws/aws-cdk/INTEGRATION_TESTS.md

 // the numbers index arryas in the json response object source.assertAtPath('pipeline.stages.0.actions.0.name', integ.ExpectedResult.stringLikeRegexp(expectedString));
 ```
 A helpful trick is to deploy the integ test with `--no-clean` and then make the api call locally.
 We can then trace the path to specific values easily.
+For example, `> aws codepipeline get-pipeline --name MyFirstPipeline`.

 Adding assertions is prefered on all new integ tests; however, it is not strictly required.
 We typically do not need to assert CloudFormation behavior.
 For example, if we create an S3 Bucket
 with Encryption, we do not need to assert that Encryption is set on the bucket.
 We can trust that the CloudFormation behavior works.
 Some things you should look for in deciding if the test needs an assertion:

-- Integrations between services (i.e. integration libraries like `aws-cdk-lib/aws-lambda-destinations`, `aws-cdk-lib/aws-stepfunctions-tasks`, etc)
+- Integrations between services (i.e. integration libraries like `aws-cdk-lib/aws-lambda-destinations`, `aws-cdk-lib/aws-stepfunctions-tasks`, etc).
+- All custom resources.
+Must assert the expected behavior of the lambda is correct.
-- Anything that bundles or deploys custom code (i.e. does a Lambda function bundled with `aws-cdk-lib/aws-lambda-nodejs` still invoke or did we break bundling behavior)
+- Anything that bundles or deploys custom code (i.e. does a Lambda function bundled with `aws-cdk-lib/aws-lambda-nodejs` still invoke or did we break bundling behavior).
 - IAM/Networking connections.
   - This one is a bit of a judgement call.
 Most things do not need assertions, but sometimes we handle complicated configurations involving IAM permissions or
     Networking access.

 ## Running Integration Tests